MarkNenadov/spring-into-ai/README.md

 ---

-My experiments with Spring AI
+My experiments with Spring AI in the form of a Spring Boot Application that has a ChatService.

 ---
 ### Setting your Open AI API Key